Ray Troll

 Ray Troll (born March 4, 1954) is an American artist based in Ketchikan, Alaska.
 He is best known for his scientifically accurate and often humorous artwork.
 His most well-known design is "Spawn Till You Die", which has appeared in many places including the film Superbad and being worn by actor Daniel Radcliffe.

 Troll's renditions of everything from salmon to marine mammals to creatures only found in the fossil record have become iconic in fishing, scientific, and environmental activism communities around the world.
 He seeks inspiration from extensive field work in marine science, paleontology, geology, ecology, and evolutionary biology.
-His paintings and mixed-media drawings are in the collections of the Miami Museum of Science, the Burke Museum of Natural History and Culture, Alaska Airlines, the Anchorage Museum, the Alaska State Museum, and the Ketchikan Museum.
+His paintings and mixed-media drawings are in the collections of the Phillip and Patricia Frost Museum of Science, the Burke Museum of Natural History and Culture, Alaska Airlines, the Anchorage Museum, the Alaska State Museum, and the Ketchikan Museum.

 He has collaborated once again with Kirk Johnson, a director with the Smithsonian's Museum of Natural History.
 Entitled Cruisin' the Fossil Coastline: The Travels of an Artist and a Scientist along the Shores of the Prehistoric Pacific.

 In 2002, the ratfish Hydrolagus trolli was named after him in recognition of his efforts to raise awareness of ratfish.